silverprize/materialdrive/README.md

 Configuration
 ===
 #### - History mode
-History work in hashmode as default. if you want to run on HTML5?
+History work on hashmode as default. if you want to run on HTML5?
-you must uncomment some codes.
+You must uncomment some codes.
 - `<base>` tag in /index.html.
 - `.config(['$locationProvider', SetupHtml5Mode])` in /app/module.config.js.

 #### - Set Google client id to yours
-Change value of `var CLIENT_ID` in /app/shared/googleService.js
+Change value of `var CLIENT_ID` in /app/shared/googleService.js.

 #### - Customize Sidenav
 Modify value of `var menuList` in /app/shared/sidenavMenus.js.